gucci-on-fleek/IoT-Gateway-for-Docker/README.md

-# IoT Gateway (for Docker)
+# WebThings Gateway (for Docker)
-The easiest possible way to run the [Mozilla IoT Gateway](https://iot.mozilla.org/gateway/) on any platform.
+The easiest possible way to run the [Mozilla WebThings Gateway](https://iot.mozilla.org/gateway/) on any platform.

 ## How to use
 ### Ubuntu/Debian (x86_64, armv7, arm64)